Zeyu-Li/Unreal-Tutorial/README.md

 The Unreal engine is a product of Epic Games.
 Like Unity, it is free to use if your game makes less than $1 000 000 USD in **revenue (not profit)**.
 After which, 5% goes to Epic.

-1. Sign in/Register to [Epic Games](www.epicgames.com/id/login) (note you can use Google, Facebook, Xbox Live, PlayStation Network, or Nintendo to sign in)
+1. **Sign in/Register** to [Epic Games](www.epicgames.com/id/login) (note you can use Google, Facebook, Xbox Live, PlayStation Network, or Nintendo to sign in)

-2. Download and install the Epic Game Launcher
+2. **Download and install** the Epic Game Launcher

-3. On the left tab will be a section for Unreal Engine
+3. On the left tab will be a section for Unreal Engine which you need to click

    ![setup1](images/setup1.jpg)

-   Click it

 4. As seen above, there are 5 tabs
    1. **Unreal Engine** is where you will see the news about Unreal Engine and some useful links
    2. **Learn** contains links to documentation and other exemplar content
    3. **Marketplace** is a store of assets, plugins and many other things relevant to the Unreal Engine (there are tons of free stuff from Epic and other creators so don't be afraid to import or add from the marketplace)
    4. **Library** is where you will see projects (if you have any) and the version of the Unreal Engine you will be installing.
 For this tutorial, I will be using 4.25.0.
 To add an engine, click the plus icon in the **ENGINE VERSIONS** and the newest stable version should be displayed.

       ![setup2](images/setup2.jpg)
    5. **Twinmotion** is a CAD plugin that is irrelevant to this tutorial

-5. Next click install and follow the prompts. (\*note, the install will take a long time)
+5. Next click install (which might take a long time) and follow the prompts

-6. Click Launch
+6. Click **Launch**
 7. After a couple of prompts, it will initialize and a new window asking for the project template will pop up
 8. For this tutorial, we will use a blank template (**Games -> Blank**) but feel free to use one of Unreal's starting points because the template are well thought out and can be quite useful as a starting off point
 9. In the project settings, I will leave it with the default but feel free to change the settings to your liking (most of options are self explanatory and you can change these options later)
 10. Change the location of the project and select **Create project**
 11. After initializing, you will have a new Unreal project!

-\* init notes:
+**Storage Notes**

 If you see that the new Unreal project is taking a lot of storage, it is mostly texture images, therefore, if you want to save space, simply delete the textures folder or what do what I do, which is to move all the textures outside the Unreal project and put it in another folder, only moving some textures and their normal maps when I need to use them in the project.

-\* Requirement notes:
+**Requirements**

-Unreal is not a trivial engine and can be quite expensive computationally.
-Therefore, look at the [requirements](https://docs.unrealengine.com/en-US/GettingStarted/RecommendedSpecifications/index.html) in the Unreal site to  see if your computer is up for the task of running Unreal
+Unreal is not a trivial engine and can be quite computationally expensive.
+Therefore, look at the [requirements](https://docs.unrealengine.com/en-US/GettingStarted/RecommendedSpecifications/index.html) in the Unreal site to see if your computer is up for the task of running Unreal!